November in the Twin Cities Cold While Housing Market Hot

 Delving deeper into the numbers for November of this year vs. November 2016, find new listings 6.7% lower, inventories 24.1% lower with a month's supply of inventory at 1.8.
 Still, buyers persisted and closed on 4595 homes this year for an increase of 3.8%, and pending sales, not to be outdone are up 4% more than November 2016.
 Listed homes spent less time on the market and closed for higher prices as well sitting at 56 days with a median sale price that rose by 6.5% to $245,000.

 Minneapolis-St. Paul Housing Market Year to Date

-Since the end of the year is staring us in the face we would be remiss not to look at the year to date figures as well.
-These numbers should hold pretty steady as we close the books on 2017.
-When we look at the data winners and losers, inventory levels keep losing ground and homes for sale spend less time on the market while the other market statistics continue to rack up gains.
+Since the end of the year is staring us in the face we would be remiss not to look at the year-to-date figures as well.
+These numbers should hold pretty steady as we close the books in 2017.
+When we look at the data winners and losers, inventory levels keep losing ground, and homes for sale spend less time on the market while the other market statistics continue to rack up gains.

 - new listings dipped 2.1%

 - median sales price jumped up 6.5% to $245,000

 Let’s Take a Look at the Twin Cities New Construction Picture

 One of the reasons the inventory of homes for sale has been in such short supply is new construction has not been able to keep up.
 However, the good year-end news from the Builders Association of the Twin Cities (BATC) new construction for 2017 is at a 10 year high and we are looking at much more positive numbers coming out of November than last month.
 November single-family building permits surged to 586, a 30% increase over last year while multi-family permitted units increased a whopping 102%!